microlinkhq/metascraper/Readme.md

 A library to easily scrape metadata from an article on the web using Open Graph metadata, regular HTML metadata, and series of fallbacks.

+Works on the server and in the browser!

 ## Example